markwigmans/oracle-dual-json/readme.md

 For a given topic it seems  the number of concurrency queues are created, so the same message was processed in parallel without a clear performance win.
 More investigation is need to know what exactly is going on.

+### Process Multiple Messages
+In an attempt to process multiple message, a new type 'EntityMessages' was created, which contained a list of EntityMessage.
+In this way a processor could handle multiple messages at the time.
+However, I constantly got 'Illegal pop() with non-matching JdbcValuesSourceProcessingState' exceptions, as if no real seperated transaction was created.
+Not clear how to solve that, so I keep the current 1 message at the time approach (which to work).

 ### JSON Relation Duality
 Attempts to use Oracle 23c's 'JSON Relational Duality' faced 4Kb record limitations.
 This led to a shift towards a JSON table/document model.